arduino/help-center-content/content/Hardware/Core Boards/Flash-USB-to-serial-firmware-in-DFU-mode.md

 02. Open FLIP.

     > Opening the application may prompt a 'Could not find a Java Virtual Machine' error.
-In this case, [install Java Runtine Environment](https://www.java.com/en/download/manual.jsp) with the **Windows Online** option.
+In this case, [install Java Runtime Environment](https://www.java.com/en/download/manual.jsp) with the **Windows Online** option.

 03. Select the device name you identified earlier (ATmega16U2 or ATmega8U2).